;

 Transfer students should refer to the Transfer Admission Screening requirements.

 Admission to the electrical engineering major is selective.
-In order to be admitted into the electrical engineering major students must be listed as a proposed major within Baskin Engineering, and complete all the foundation courses listed below with a GPA of 2.8 or better.
+In order to be admitted into the electrical engineering major students must be listed as a proposed major within Baskin Engineering, and complete all the courses listed below with a GPA of 2.8 or better.

 Please refer to the Baskin Engineering "Proposed Major Retention" and its "Declaring a Baskin Engineering Major" sections in the catalog or Baskin Engineering's information on declaring a major for more information.

-Both of the following
+Both of the following:

 MATH 19ACalculus for Science, Engineering, and Mathematics